 Founded in 1965 by world famous diamond cutter Lazare Kaplan as an educational endowment providing scholarships for students to attend Sullivan County Community College, the Lazare and Charlotte Kaplan Foundation has grown in scope while remaining true to its original mission –“ to keep kids off the streets”.
-The Foundation serves the Town of Rockland, awarding scholarships to high school graduates who attend all colleges and trade schools and enabling students to participate in extra-curricular educational programs.
+The Foundation serves the Livingston Manor first and then the remainder of the Town of Rockland (Roscoe/Lew Beach) if funds allow, awarding scholarships to high school graduates who attend all colleges and trade schools and enabling students to participate in extra-curricular educational programs.
 In addition, the Kaplan Foundation offers grants to non-profit community organizations to assist them in providing services and programs focused on the youth of the community.
 To date, the Foundation has awarded over $2 million to more than 1500 students and numerous community organizations.

 The Lazare and Charlotte Kaplan Foundation is managed by a volunteer Board of Directors and its operation is facilitated by the Community Foundation of Orange and Sullivan Counties.
 Since 1999, the Community Foundation of Orange and Sullivan Counties (CFOS) has empowered donors to make a profound difference to the quality of life in our region by its effective stewardship of the community’s charitable resources.
 CFOS is a leader in scholarship administration and grant making for the benefit of non-profit organizations in our community, region and beyond.